ruihukuang/AI_learning_CrewAI/README.md

 ## stock_picker folder
 Context
 This process is to find the top trending companies in the latest news in a sector, do detailed analysis, pick the best company for investment and send a push notification to my phone.
 The target sector is banks in Australia.
 The output could be found in https://github.com/ruihukuang/AI_platform_CrewAI/blob/main/stock_picker/output/decision.md.
 This process uses a file to preserve insights and learnings ,building knowledge over time in the long term memory, use RAG to store recent interactions and outcomes in the short term memory and use RAG to store entity info about people, places, concepts during tasks in the entity memory.
 This process is hierarchical.
-There is dedicated manager agent that oversees task execution, planning, and validation, delegating subtasks to worker agents.
+There is a dedicated manager agent that oversees task execution, planning, and validation, delegating subtasks to worker agents.
 3 worker agents run their tasks in order.
 - The first agent *Trending_company_finder* finds the top trending companies in a sector by searching the latest news using serper APIs with google search APIs.
 This agent could provide a json file with names, tickers, and reasons for these top trending companies.